Academic Standards and Policies

 Students who cease attending courses without officially withdrawing will be given a grade of “UW”.
 This grade will factor into the student’s GPA and will count as an “F” grade.
 Students should know that ceasing to attend classes or notifying an instructor of intent to withdraw does not constitute an official withdrawal.
 Further, a student who withdraws for medical or psychological grounds is subject to the policies and procedures below.
 The student is responsible for all charges on the account due to his/her withdrawal.

 A student may apply for a medical withdrawal when, due to some physical or psychological problem, he or she is unable to complete the course of study during a given semester.
-In such circumstances, the student must make a request to withdraw prior to the last day of the semester and before the faculty have submitted final grades for the courses involved.
+In such circumstances, the student must make a request to withdraw prior to the last day of the semester and before the faculty has submitted final grades for the courses involved.
 It is important to note that an approved medical withdrawal will apply to all courses for which the student is currently registered.
-In general, a student who receives at a least one passing grade in a given semester is deemed ineligible for a medical withdrawal.
+In general, a student who receives at least one passing grade in a given semester is deemed ineligible for a medical withdrawal.
 Further, students seeking to withdraw from some, but not all, courses in a given semester will be subject to the normal withdrawal process.

 The following procedures and policies apply to medical withdrawals: